Make a donation

 CM_Nut&H_2019_ChristopheDaSilva_45 ©

-The malnutrition figures are worrying.
-Worldwide, 735 million people are undernourished⁴.
-Of these, 148 million children under the age of 5 suffer from stunted growth⁵.
-The malnutrition situation is worrying: 2.4 billion people do not have constant access to food, and 3.1 billion people cannot afford a healthy diet⁶.
-The fight against undernutrition must be a policy priority if we are finally to put an end to this scourge.
+Current malnutrition figures are worrying.
+Globally, 733 million people are suffering from malnutrition.⁴ Among them, there are 148 million children aged under 5 suffering from stunted growth.⁵ The situation is really concerning: 2.83 billion people do not have access to a healthy diet.⁶ The fight against malnutrition must be a priority for politicians so that we can finally put an end to this scourge.

 SOM_NUT_2018_FardosaHussein_3 (1) FardosaHussein_3